About the project

 FertiCovery is supporting farmers, bio-based fertiliser producers and policymakers to remove barriers and promote nutrient recovery and the application of bio-based fertilisers, from secondary raw materials such as biowaste, manure, and wastewater.

-FertiCovery is creating longlist of 75 case studies highlighting existing installations that transform secondary raw materials into alternative fertilising products across Europe and globally (at least TRL7).
+FertiCovery is creating a longlist of 75 case studies highlighting existing installations that transform secondary raw materials into alternative fertilising products across Europe and globally (at least TRL7).

 The project will provide a comprehensive analysis of 25 nutrient recovery and bio-based fertiliser technologies, detailing their feedstocks, value chains, products, and applications.
 This will include an in-depth evaluation of technical performance and the environmental impacts of these technologies.